jfd/node-parall/doc/channel.md

 This event is emitted when the channel is completely closed.

-### Event: 'endpointConnect'
+### Event: 'connect'

 ´function(stream) { }´

-This event is emitted when a new endpoint connects to the channel.
+This event is emitted when a new socket connects to the channel.

-### Event: 'endpointDisconnect'
+### Event: 'disconnect'

 ´function(stream) { }´

-This event is emitted when a connected endpoint disconnects.
+This event is emitted when a connected socket disconnects.

 ### Channel.type